JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 2. Look inside of those functions, realize that they are elementwise loops over `X` and `Y`, and realize that they are [pure](https://en.wikipedia.org/wiki/Pure_function) (e.g. `2*X` has no side-effects like modifying `Y`).

-Also, it needs to infer not only the purity of expressions like `X[i]` (which are calls to a function `getindex(X, i)` that is "just another function" to the compiler), but to detect what data dependencies they imply.
+3. Analyze expressions like `X[i]` (which are calls to a function `getindex(X, i)` that is "just another function" to the compiler), to detect that they are memory reads/writes and determine what *data dependencies* they imply (e.g. to figure out that `2*X` allocates a temporary array that can be eliminated).

-The key difficulty is the second step: looking at an arbitrary function and figuring out that it is a pure elementwise loop or data access turns out to be a very hard problem in general.
+The second and third steps pose an *enormous challenge*: looking at an arbitrary function and "understanding" it at this level turns out to be a very hard problem for a computer.
 If fusion is viewed as a compiler *optimization*, then the compiler is only free to fuse if it can *prove* that fusion *won't change the results*, which requires the detection of purity and other data-dependency analyses.

 In contrast, when the Julia compiler sees an expression like `2 .* X .+ Y`,